ElevateCX London - thanks for joining!

 So there you go - I hope that helps you get an idea of some ways to support your teams through their major transitions.
 If you liked this, you might enjoy the episode of Sarah Caminiti’s podcast we did on supporting people through becoming a parent.

 Sarah named the episode “The Parent Whisperer”, and it’s episode 2 of the Epochal Growth podcast.
-You’ll find a link to that, and the slides for this, at CustomerSuccess.cx and you can get my newsletter at CustomerSuccess.cx/newsletter
+You’ll find a link to that, and the slides for this, at CustomerSuccess.cx and you can join my daily email list at CustomerSuccess.cx/daily